saucelabs/sauce-docs/docs/test-fairy/platforms/ionic.md

 ## Where To Go From Here?

-Congratulations!
-You've successfully integrated TestFairy into your Ionic project!
-Visit your [dashboard](http://app.testfairy.com/), where you should see your app listed.
+Congratulations.
+You've successfully integrated TestFairy into your Ionic project.
+Visit your [dashboard](http://app.testfairy.com/), to see your app listed.

 - Look at the [API documentation](https://github.com/testfairy/testfairy-cordova-plugin/blob/master/www/testfairy.js) for other calls to the TestFairy plugin.